megsoftconsulting/ManifestEditor/README.md

 # ManifestEditor
 A command-line tool for modifying the AndroidManifest.xml file.
-Very useful your creating CI Pipelines.
+Very useful when automating your Continuous Integration Pipelines.
+### Usage
+`ManifestEditor.exe filaname BuildNumber AppPackageId`